Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Baratza Encore for Espresso

 Despite my mistrust of the Encore as an espresso grinder, there’s nothing to say you can’t give it a shot (pun very much intended).
-However, you’ll have to live with the fact that the finest grind will be too coarse and a bit too irregular.
-In short, you’ll have a hard time getting espresso that isn’t under-extracted..
+However, you’ll have to live with the fact that the finest grind may be too coarse and a bit too inconsistent.
+In short, you’ll have a hard time getting espresso that isn’t under-extracted.

 In addition, a grinder unsuitable for espresso quickly tends to jam during the grinding process.
-This happens because the cones get pushed too close together at the finest settings.
+This happens because the burrs are too close together at the finest settings.

 The Encore definitely has this problem.
 Only from level 6 and up does the grinding run smoothly, with the grounds falling evenly into the portafilter.